Singapore stocks buoyed by optimism from Wall Street gains

 He said: "This may help to alleviate some investors' concerns of having out-of-hand inflation inducing a quicker-than-expected rate hike."

-There were 18 gainers amid the 30 STI constituents, with Yangzijiang Shipbuilding emerging as the top index performer, up 1.5 per cent to $1.38.
+There were 18 gainers among the 30 STI constituents with Yangzijiang Shipbuilding emerging as the top index performer, up 1.5 per cent to $1.38.

 Other top gainers on the index were Mapletree Industrial Trust, Ascendas Real Estate Investment Trust and Frasers Logistics & Commercial Trust, with their units climbing 1.4 per cent for the day.